 Do Medical Aids Cover Gastric Bypass Operations?

 Obesity is a problem world-wide, not just in wealthier countries.
 Furthermore, obesity cases have doubled since 1980.
 The World Health Organisation has reported that over 2.8 million deaths around the world every year are a result of obesity.
+Therefore gastric bypass surgery is becoming more common.

 When it comes to defining obesity, or being overweight, the reference is to a person with an abnormal or excessive accumulation of fat that can negatively impact their health.